GKantidakis/Thesis_supplementary_materials/Chapter5/readme.txt

-This chapter is based on a joint work with Audinga-Dea Hazewinkel and Marta Fiocco.
+This chapter is based on a joint work with A. D. Hazewinkel and M. Fiocco.
 Manuscript is entitled "Neural networks for survival prediction in medicine using prognostic factors: a review and critical appraisal".
+Submitted.